GambitGamesLLC/unity-plugin-patch/README.md

 INSTALLATION INSTRUCTIONS
 ------------------------------
 - Clone the repository
-- Copy the MHLab folder within Assets to your project
+- Copy the MHLab folder within Assets to your project assets folder